-- 1. demonstrate a comprehensive understanding of the musculoskeletal demands of working pets and athletic animals; - 2. demonstrate an in depth understanding of the veterinary approach of diagnosing lameness in animals: - 3. demonstrate a systematic understanding of problems associated with osseous, joint, tendon and ligament structures due to developmental disorders, injury/trauma and degenerative disorders and identify appropriate physiotherapy rehabilitation options; - 4. demonstrate a comprehensive understanding of degenerative joint disease, conservative and surgical treatment approaches and rehabilitation; - 5. demonstrate a systematic understanding of fracture biomechanics, healing and repair in the evaluation of management strategies including post-operative care and management of patients with fracture complications; - 6. undertake critical evaluation of the scientific literature relating to the area of study.
+- LO1.
+Critically analyse the musculoskeletal demands of working pets and athletic animals. - LO2.
+Describe the veterinary approach of diagnosing lameness in animals as applicable to veterinary physiotherapists. - LO3.
+Relate problems associated with osseous, joint, tendon and ligament structures due to developmental disorders, injury/trauma and degenerative disorders to appropriate physiotherapy rehabilitation options. - LO4.
+Relate veterinary conservative and surgical treatment approaches to physiotherapy rehabilitation of orthopaedic disorders. - LO5.
+Critically analyse fracture biomechanics, healing, repair and complications in relation to management strategies including post-operative care and physiotherapy management of patients with fractures. - LO6.
+Critically evaluate the scientific literature relevant to orthopaedics of the common domestic species for the veterinary physiotherapist.

-1. Canine Orthopaedics
+1. CANINE ORTHOPAEDICS